stfc/PSyclone/doc/algorithm_layer.rst

 layer file and must therefore be run multiple times if multiple files containing ``invoke()`` calls exist in the algorithm layer.

-The algorithm developer is also able to reference more than one Kernel within an invoke.
+The algorithm developer is also able to reference more than one Kernel/Built-in within an invoke.
 In fact this feature is encouraged for performance reasons. **As a general guideline the developer should aim to use as few invokes as possible with as many Kernel references within them as